brand logo

 Your screen is too small to display the code.

 To find channels the API might miss, we also built a simple web scraper using Selenium WebDriver.
-It just searches a random tech topic on YouTube, grabs the channel URLs from the results, then clicks a few recommended videos and grabs those channel URLs too.
-After it runs, we manually use an online tool like YouTube Channel ID Finder to convert the URLs to IDs, and then feed those IDs into our main script.
-Here’s a piece of the scraper:
+It searches a random tech topic on YouTube, extracts channel URLs from the results, and follows recommended videos to find additional channels.
+Here is a snippet of the scraper:

 driver = webdriver.Firefox(options=options)